FAQ

 Here’s everything you need to know before working with us.

-Cross-platform (React Native) saves you 25-40% on cost and 30-50% on time compared to building separate native apps for iOS and Android.
+Cross-platform (React Native) saves you 25-40% on cost and 30-50% on time compared to separate native apps for iOS and Android.
 You get one codebase that produces native-quality apps for both platforms, with easier maintenance and faster updates.
 We’d only recommend native if your app requires specific device APIs that React Native doesn’t support, which is rare.

 Yes.
 If you have the resources and knowledge to handle registration and submission yourself, you can.
 If not, we’ll handle the entire process for both Apple App Store and Google Play Store, including future updates.
 App store reviews can take days to weeks, and rejections happen.
 We’ll guide you through it.